BestTimesToVisit.com Logo

 Uros Floating Islands Sunrise

 Witness the breathtaking sunrise over Lake Titicaca from a traditional Uros floating island.
-The vibrant colors reflecting on the water, combined with the unique experience of being on these man-made islands, create an unforgettable moment.
-Arrange a pre-dawn boat trip with a local family for a more authentic and intimate experience.
+The vibrant colors reflecting on the water, combined with the unique experience of visiting these fascinating man-made islands, create an unforgettable memory.
+Arrange a pre-dawn boat trip for the best light and fewer crowds.

 Lake Titicaca Boat Trip to Taquile Island

 Take a boat trip to Taquile Island, known for its stunning lake views and the unique weaving traditions of its inhabitants.
-Interact with the friendly locals, admire their intricate textiles, and enjoy a traditional lunch overlooking the lake.
-The best views are from the highest points on the island.
+Observe the intricate textiles and learn about the island's matriarchal society.
+Go on a weekday for a more peaceful experience.

 See all 8 things to do →